 5. La Cambuse

-Actually, you can’t be confused about which ones to pick among popular tourist attractions in Mauritius, if adventurous sports pump your adrenaline.
+Actually, you cant be confused about which ones to pick among popular tourist places in Mauritius, if adventurous sports pump your adrenaline.
 Keep La Cambuse beach as a must visit.
 Termed as one of the undiscovered spots in Mauritius, it is located in the east of the airport.
 The white sand and crystal clear water will surely invite you for a dip, but beware, as it can be deceiving.

 Famous for: La Cambuse is best suited for adventure swimming sports.